 Positivity Over Negativity

 Remember to focus on the positives.
-Anxiety makes it easy to dwell on the negative, which only serves to feed a loop of stray thoughts and negativity.
+Dating with anxiety makes it easy to dwell on the negative, which only serves to feed a loop of stray thoughts and negativity.
 Rather than looking for what’s going wrong, find what’s going right.
 Maybe they’re laughing at your jokes or sharing their personal life with you.

 Everyone Has Bad Dates

 Let’s face it, socializing is hard and dating is harder.
 The vast majority of the people on this planet have had a negative dating experience.
 If you have a bad time or a nightmare of a date, your anxiety will encourage you to dwell on it.
 In some cases, it may even become something of a traumatic event.
 Remember that your past doesn’t have to determine your future.
-A failure now doesn’t prevent you from finding success.
+A failure now doesn’t prevent you from finding success while dating with anxiety.

 You Don’t Have to